purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

 At first glance, this looks straightforward.
-Returning to an alternate address shouldn't be significantly more expensive than returning to the normal address, so this has to be cheap.
+Returning to an alternate address shouldn't be significantly more expensive than returning to the default address, so this has to be cheap.

 But wait.
 This alternate return mechanism reminds me of something...